top of page

 To make the salsa:

 Mix all the ingredients and taste for sweetness, salt and spice.
 Adjust as needed.
-Let the flavors come together for at least 3 hours, or overnight.
+Let the flavours come together for at least 3 hours or overnight.
 Store in the fridge for a maximum of 3 days.
 Sprinkle with the cilantro just before serving.

 To make the black beans:

 Drain the beans and add 4 cups water, some salt, bay leaves, epazote (if using), and oregano and bring to a simmer.
 Skim off the scum that rises to the top and cook for 18-20 minutes till the beans are cooked through but still have a bite.
 You do not want them completely mushy.
-Turn off the heat and cool retaining the liquid.
+Please turn off the heat and cool it, retaining the liquid.

-Meanwhile, de-stem the pasilla chili and remove all the seeds.
+Meanwhile, de-stem the pasilla chilli and remove all the seeds.
 Blitz in a small blender with the strained soaking liquids till smooth.
 Set aside.

 Select a deep saucepan large enough to hold everything.
-Heat the oil and add the onions and garlic and sauté for 2 minutes till translucent, do not brown.
-Add the bell peppers and continue sautéing on medium heat till the peppers are cooked through and soft, about 6-8 minutes.
+Heat the oil, add the onions and garlic, and sauté for 2 minutes until translucent, but do not brown.
+Add the bell peppers and continue sautéing on medium heat until the peppers are cooked through and soft, about 6-8 minutes.

-Add the puréed pasilla peppers, orange and lime zest, cumin, chili flakes, and pepper and continue sautéing for 2-3 minutes till the liquids have dried out and the spices smell aromatic.
+Add the puréed pasilla peppers, orange and lime zest, cumin, chilli flakes, and pepper and continue sautéing for 2-3 minutes till the liquids have dried out and the spices smell aromatic.

 To cook the chicken: